alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 **_Holy Symbol._** You can use the talisman as a Holy Symbol.
 You gain a +2 bonus to spell attack rolls while you wear or hold it.

 **_Ultimate End._** The talisman has 6 charges.
 While wearing or holding the talisman, you can take a Magic action to expend 1 charge and target one creature you can see on the ground within 120 feet of yourself.
 A flaming fissure opens under the target, and the target makes a DC 20 Dexterity saving throw.
 If the target is a Celestial, it has Disadvantage on the save.
 On a failed save, the target falls into the fissure and is destroyed, leaving no remains.
 On a successful save, the target isn't cast into the fissure but takes 4d6 Psychic damage from the ordeal.
 In either case, the fissure then closes, leaving no trace of its existence.
 When you expend the last charge, the talisman dissolves into foul-smelling slime and is destroyed.

+#### Thunderous Greatclub

+*Weapon (Greatclub), Very Rare (Requires Attunement)*

+While you are attuned to this magic weapon, your Strength is 20 unless your Strength is already equal to or greater than that score.
+The weapon deals an extra 1d8 Thunder damage to any creature it hits and an extra 3d8 Thunder damage to objects it hits that aren’t being worn or carried.

+The weapon has the following additional properties.

+**_Clap of Thunder._** As a Magic action, you can strike the weapon against a hard surface to create a loud clap of thunder audible out to 300 feet.
+You also create a 30-foot Cone of thunderous energy.
+Each creature in the Cone must succeed on a DC 15 Strength saving throw or have the Prone condition.
+Nonmagical objects in the Cone that aren’t being worn or carried take 3d8 Thunder damage.

+**_Earthquake._** As a Magic action, you can strike the weapon against the ground to create an intense seismic disturbance in a 50-foot-radius circle centered on the point of impact.
+Structures in contact with the ground in that area take 50 Bludgeoning damage, and each creature on the ground in that area must succeed on a DC 20 Dexterity saving throw or have the Prone condition.
+If that creature is also concentrating, it must succeed on a DC 20 Constitution saving throw, or its Concentration is broken.
+In addition, you can cause a 30-foot-deep, 10-foot-wide fissure to open up on the ground anywhere in the area.
+Any creature on a spot where the fissure opens must make a DC 20 Dexterity saving throw, falling into the fissure on a failed save or moving with the fissure’s edge on a successful one.
+Any structure on a spot where the fissure opens collapses into the fissure.
+Once you use this property, it can’t be used again until the next dawn.

 #### Tome of Clear Thought